ds283/CppTransport/README.md

 # Overview

 **CppTransport** is an automated platform that can be used to solve for the 2- and 3-point functions of the perturbations produced during an inflationary epoch in the very early universe.
 The present version can accommodate models with an arbitrary  field-space metric and arbitrary potential, including models with canonical kinetic terms as a special case.
 It does not yet support more general models where the Lagrangian is an arbitrary function of the kinetic energies and field values.
+For example, the well-studied Dirac-Born-Infeld model is of this type.

 Future versions of **CppTransport** may include support for these generalizations.
 If you would like to contribute to this effort then any patches, corrections or enhancements are very welcome.
 The best way to start is to fork this repository and submit enhancements [via pull requests](https://guides.github.com/introduction/flow).